Benefits of Eating Fruit for Breakfast

 The huge benefits of eating fruit for breakfast

 - Think about the fact that your stomach has been empty for the last 6 to 8 hours.
-You can just “fill it up” with whatever you find in the pantry, especially not with a high-calorie and high-fat food like a piece of cake or a pastry that looks so good first thing in the morning.
+And so, you can’t just “fill it up” with whatever you find in the pantry, especially not with a high-calorie and high-fat food like a piece of cake or a pastry that looks so good first thing in the morning.
 These foods take the body a long time to process and, instead of nourishing you, they end up making you feel hungry without providing you with the healthy energy you need.

-- Fruit, on the other hand, is rich in a type of sugar that the body is very good at assimilating, and which is great for nourishing your brain early in the day.
+- Fruit, on the other hand, is rich in a type of sugar that the body is very good at assimilating.
+It is also great for nourishing your brain early in the day.
 Remember, your brain needs about 20% of the total energy you use up throughout the day, and glucose is an essential fuel for many of its most basic functions.
 So, fruit is a great food to get your body going in the morning, as well as one that is very easy to digest.

-- Fruit is also rich in water, fiber, vitamins and minerals, which will help you stay hydrated throughout the day and prevent constipation.
+- Fruit is also rich in water, fiber, vitamins, and minerals, which will help you stay hydrated throughout the day and prevent constipation.
 This is a perfect way to start out the day.
 However, remember that you should always complement your fruit with some kind of protein or slow absorption carbohydrate, such as those found in cereals.
-That way, you will achieve a healthy, varied and balanced nutrition plan.
+Thus, you will achieve a healthy, varied and balanced nutrition plan.